Onelinerhub/onelinerhub/python-matplotlib/how-to-change-line-style.md

-# How to set line style
+# How to change line style

 ```python
 import matplotlib.pyplot as plt